C0PEP0D/otto/README.md

 You should now see the rendering of a 1D search in a new window (it may be very short!).
 You can visualize another episode by using again the same command.

-Some logging information is also displayed in the terminal as the script runs.
+Some logging information is displayed in the terminal as the script runs.
-In the rendering window, the first panel is a map of hits, and the second panel is the probability distribution of the source locations.
+In the rendering window, the first panel is a map of hits, and the second panel is the agent's belief (probability distribution over source locations).

 The videos have been saved as `visualize/outputs/YYmmdd-HHMMSS_video.mp4` where 'YYmmdd-HHMMSS' is a timestamp (the time you started the script).

-If you do not have `ffmpeg` (or if there was a problem with video making), you will find instead frames saved in `visualize/outputs/YYmmdd-HHMMSS_frames`.
+If you do not have `ffmpeg`, or if you are on Windows, or if there was a problem with video making, you will find instead frames saved in `visualize/outputs/YYmmdd-HHMMSS_frames`.